ChilliCream/workshops/crypto/docs/docs/03-frontend/04-hello-world.md

 1. Open the integrated terminal in Visual Studio Code by selecting `View > Terminal` or by selecting `Ctrl+`.
 On a Mac, select `Cmd+` instead.

-1. Use the following command to start Netx's development server:
+1. Use the following command to start Next's development server:

 ```sh
 yarn dev